andreruffert/sass-library/README.md

-# A couple of addons & mixins for Sass
+# A couple of addons & mixins for SASS
 The mixins uses SCSS syntax.